Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/icons.md

 ## Overview

 We have used Material Design Icons from the community in the whole template.
 You may visit the site and check all the icons [here](https://materialdesignicons.com/).
-The user is free to use any icon library of his choice.
+Users are free to use any icon library of their choice.

-We have created `UserIcon` component in `src/layouts/components/UserIcon.tsx` file, sole purpose of this component is to enable users to override icons used in the template and use any icon library of their choice.
-It is used in `src/@core` folder in the vertical menu, horizontal menu and search.
+We have created the `UserIcon` component in the `src/layouts/components/UserIcon.tsx` file, sole purpose of this component is to enable users to override icons used in the template and use any icon library of their choice.
+It is used in the `src/@core` folder in the vertical menu, horizontal menu and search.

 :::warning
 Do not use this component in any of your pages.
 You should directly import icons from your icon library and use them.
 This component should only be used to override menu and search icons and their styling.
 :::

 :::danger Heads Up!
-Do not remove `mdi-material-ui` package from `package.json` file and `src/layouts/components/UserIcon.tsx` file; otherwise, the whole app would break.
+Do not remove the `mdi-material-ui` package from the `package.json` file and `src/layouts/components/UserIcon.tsx` file; otherwise, the whole app would break.
 There may be some instances where those icons will be used in the `src/@core` folder and will be impossible to remove that completely from the app.
 :::

 ## Props